bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/pattern-lab-file-structure.png" caption="This is what Pattern Lab's default patterns folder structure looks like.
 You can name and categorize these folders however you'd like, even removing the labels 'atoms', 'molecules', and 'organisms'.
 The most important consideration is to establish naming & categorization that is most clear for your team." %}

-Now that we know what an include looks like, let's put it into practice and take a look at a few patterns from a website I helped make for Time Inc. Here was one reusable pattern we designed:
+Now that we know what an include looks like, let's put it into practice and take a look at a few patterns from a website I helped make for Time Inc. Here's one reusable pattern we designed:

-{% include figure.html src="../images/content/pattern-lab-molecule.png" caption="Here we have a basic block pattern consisting of a thumbnail image, headline, and excerpt." %}
+{% include figure.html src="../images/content/pattern-lab-molecule.png" caption="For Time Inc.'s website, we created a basic block pattern consisting of a thumbnail image, headline, and excerpt." %}

-When we take a peek behind the curtain to see how this pattern is constructed, we see the following:
+This pattern should look fairly familiar.
+A thumbnail image, headline, and excerpt working together as a single unit is a common pattern found on countless websites.
+Let's take a peek behind the curtain to see how this pattern is constructed:

 <em>[<small>Note from Brad: Forgive the mess with the markup formatting.
 I need to look into how to properly escape characters and highlight syntax in a way that works for the site but also for the eventual ebook.</small>]</em>